David Lombardi

-David Lombardi (born May 5, 1988), is an American sports journalist and commentator.
+David Lombardi (born May 5, 1988), is an American sports journalist.
 He covers the National Football League's San Francisco 49ers for The San Francisco Standard.
-Before joining The Standard he worked at ESPN and The Athletic (the sports section of The New York Times).
+Before joining The Standard he worked at ESPN and The Athletic.

 Education

-Lombardi graduated from Stanford University with a Bachelor's degree in 2010, and received a Masters in Broadcasting from Boston University in 2011.
+Lombardi graduated from Stanford University with a bachelor's degree in 2010, and received a master's in Broadcasting from Boston University in 2011.

 Career

-A native of Visalia, California, Lombardi started his career covering Stanford sports for KZSU campus radio, serving as its Sports Director from 2006 until 2010, while an undergraduate, and covering Stanford football games.
+A native of Visalia, California, Lombardi started his career covering Stanford sports for KZSU campus radio, serving as its sports director from 2006 until 2010, while an undergraduate, and covering Stanford football games.

-After receiving his Master's degree in broadcasting, Lombardi began his career at 95.7 The Game, while simultaneously working as a sideline reporter on a freelance basis for stations affiliated with the Comcast Network and Joined the Stanford Football Pregame Show on KNBR, as well as a general freelancer covering Stanford football.
+After receiving his master's degree in broadcasting, Lombardi began his career at 95.7 The Game, while simultaneously working as a sideline reporter on a freelance basis for stations affiliated with the Comcast Sports Network and joined the Stanford Football pregame show on KNBR, as well as a general freelancer covering Stanford football.

 In September 2014, he was hired by ESPN as a writer, pundit and on air-analyst for college football.
-In 2017, Lombardi was let go during a major layoff at ESPNand began covering the San Francisco 49ers for The Athletic.
+In 2017, Lombardi was let go during a major layoff at ESPN and began covering the San Francisco 49ers for The Athletic.

-Lombardi made his first appearance (representing his outlet, The Athletic) on the San Francisco 49ers official podcast, You've Got Mail, in 2020.
+Lombardi made his first appearance, representing The Athletic, on the San Francisco 49ers official podcast, You've Got Mail, in 2020.

-One of Lombardi's first investigative jobs was to cover the 2018 misdemeanor drugs charges and the later felony domestic violence case surrounding the 49er's Reuben Foster in 2018, the latter of which was ultimately closed.
+One of Lombardi's first investigative jobs was to cover the 2018 misdemeanor drug charges and the later felony domestic violence case surrounding 49er Reuben Foster in 2018, the latter of which was ultimately closed.

 Since 2021, Lombardi also serves as an adjunct lecturer at the College of Marin, teaching classes about writing for sports media, and using camera technology and social media as part of reporting.

 In September of 2024, Lombardi had left The Athletic to join The San Francisco Standard.
 In moving to the Standard, he was joined by fellow Athletic journalist Tim Kawakami.